pinecoders/pinecoders.github.io/techniques/dsp/README.md

 <legend>Low-pass filter frequency response</legend>
 </p>

-Low-pass filters are used to remove/attenuate higher frequencies of an input signal, which lead to a smooth output.
-In technical analysis moving averages are low-pass filters.
-The simplest low-pass filter is the simple (arithmetic) moving average, which convolve the input signal with a constant, that is the filter coefficients of a simple moving average are all equal to ``1/length`` where ``length`` is the filter length.
+Low-pass filters are used to remove/attenuate higher frequencies of an input signal, which leads to a smooth output.
+In technical analysis, moving averages are low-pass filters.
+The simplest low-pass filter is the simple (arithmetic) moving average, which convolves the input signal with a constant, that is the filter coefficients of a simple moving average are all equal to ``1/length`` where ``length`` is the filter length.
 In Pine Script the most efficient way to compute a simple moving average is by using the built-in `sma` function.

 The simple moving average using convolution is computed as follows: